emberjs/rfcs/text/0685-new-browser-support-policy.md

 - Document the existing policy but do not change it.
 - Support fewer browsers, for a shorter amount of time.
 - Support more browsers, for a longer amount of time.
+- Drop IE11 but not add more definition to support (keeping it as a case by case determination by the core teams)